Ramya-Kata/CustomerSubscriptionManagement/README.md

 - 🎯 Secure Authentication and Authorization (JWT-based)
 - 👥 Customer Registration and Management
 - 📦 Plan Selection and Subscription Flow
+-  📊 **Admin Dashboard** — accessible only with root credentials
+- 📋 **Customer Dashboard** — users can view, select, and manage subscriptions
 - 💳 Payment Gateway Integration (Dummy Payment Service)
 - 🧠 Microservices Architecture using Spring Boot
 - 🔎 Service Discovery using Eureka